anjalisilva/mixMVPLN/README.md

 ls("package:mixMVPLN")
 ```

-`mixMVPLN` contains 5 functions.
-For the purpose of generating
+`mixMVPLN` contains 5 functions:

+1.  *mvplnDataGenerator* for the purpose of generating simulation data
-simulation data via mixMVPLN: *mvplnDataGenerator*.
-For
+    via mixMVPLN
-carrying out clustering of count data using mixMVPLN via 1)
+2.  *mvplnMCMCclus* for clustering of count data using mixMVPLN via
-method based on MCMC-EM with parallelization: *mvplnMCMCclus*; 2) method
+    method based on MCMC-EM with parallelization
+3.  *mvplnVGAclus* for clustering of count data using mixMVPLN via
+    method based on VGAs
+4.  *mvplnHybriDclus* for clustering of count data using mixMVPLN via
-based on VGAs: *mvplnVGAclus*; and 3) the hybrid approach that combines
-both the VGAs and MCMC-EM-based approach: *mvplnHybriDclus*.
-For
+    the hybrid approach that combines both the VGAs and MCMC-EM-based
+    approach
-visualization of clustering results, there is the: *mvplnVisualize*.
+5.  *mvplnVisualize* for visualization of clustering results as a
+    barplot of probabilities

 An overview of the package is illustrated below: